m-h-s/RAPID/README.md

 # Rational API Designer (RAPID)

 ### Objectives
-RAPID is a conversational assistant that aids software developers in addressing non-functional requirements in the design of web APIs.
+RAPID is a conversational assistant that aids software developers <br><br> in addressing non-functional requirements in the design of web APIs.

 ### Main Features
 RAPID provides four types of guidelines to the users: <Enter>